Fourqui/tv/README.md

 <a href="https://github.com/Tapiosinn/tv-logos/blob/master/how-to.md">CLICK HERE for guide on how to use the logos</a>

-## I will regularly add new logos, you can also message me and request logos.
+## I will regularly add new channel logos, you can also message me and request logos.

 If you want to support me continuing the work, you can donate by clicking the donate button:
 Donaters can jump in line and request missing logos for me to do as soon as I can.